veryfancypants/hs2_blender_export/REFERENCE.md

 ### Settings

+#### Import settings

+These settings control behavior of "Load preset", "Load all presets", "Load favorites", and "Import new dump" operations.

 * ''Refactor armature'': recompute the armature so that all shape adjustments become parts of the rig (typically, as scales or offsets on non-deform bones).
 This makes hair and clothing (mostly) interchangeable between characters.

 On by default; a number of other features assume that refactoring is done, and will either break or be disabled if the setting is unchecked.